wabix2/Wabi-Sec/README.md

 How it works (The Logic)
 Wabi-Sec doesn't just guess if a system is safe.
 It follows a three-part process I designed:

 The Scanner: It probes the local environment.
-It checks if risky ports like Port 80 are open and scans for processes running from temporary folders—a common trick used by malware.
+It checks if risky ports like Port 80 are open and scans for processes running from temporary folders a common trick used by malware.

 The Rule Database: I created a database.json file that acts as the "brain."
 It stores different security risks and assigns them a "weight" based on how dangerous they are.